z2lai/react-emotion-multi-step-form/README.md

 ```

 #### `<ComboboxMulti>`
-The component to be used for checkbox inputs (multi-select) - includes many features such as autocomplete/autofilter, typeahead, and tokens.
-The selections will be stored as an array of strings. `<ComboboxMulti>` has all of the [common props] and the following props.
+The component to be used for checkbox inputs (multi-select).
+It includes many features such as autocomplete/autofilter, typeahead, and tokens.
+The selected options will be stored as an array of strings. `<ComboboxMulti>` accepts the [base props](https://github.com/z2lai/react-emotion-multi-step-form#base-props) and the following props:

 **Props**
 Name | Type | Default | Description